 Please be aware that students may have filled in pronouns on their Tabroom.com profiles.
-In order to make the tournament a better experience for students, take a few moments to review the email/text blast with the round's pairing and use the pronouns students have given.
+In order to make the tournament a better experience for students, please look at the email/text blast with the round's pairing and use the pronouns students have given.

 It is important to remember that the feedback provided to students will be utilized as a tool to further their development, and as such should stand as productive and educational in its content.
-Comments provided on the ballots should center around the content of the presentation, avoiding any comments related to dress, appearance, pitch of voice, etc. Please remember that although some comments may seem well-intentioned, they may actually reinforce the status quo of societal norms, potentially creating a non-inclusive space for students.
+Comments provided on the ballots should center around the content of the presentation, avoiding any comments related to dres, appearance, pitch of voice, etc. Please remember that although some comments may seem well-intentioned, they may only serve to reinforce the status quo of societal norms, potentially creating a non-inclusive space for students.